adnissen/atci/README.md

 1. **Download a prebuilt release**
    Download the latest release from the GitHub releases page for your platform (currently the binary is only built for arm-based Macs).

+   *  For macOS 10.15 or higher you need to remove the file from quarantine.
+      You can do this in the Terminal:
+      `xattr -dr com.apple.quarantine atci`

+   *  Apple Silicon (arm) devices can only run signed files.
+      If needed you can ad-hoc sign the downloaded file in the Terminal:
+      `xattr -cr atci`
+      `codesign -s - atci`

 2. **Run the file watcher and web ui**
    ```bash